The UK government is offering backed mortgages with 5% deposits. Young people deserve more than these government backed loans, and here’s why…

 Essentially, we wait.
 Rishi Sunak will address the House of Commons on Wednesday and – for the first time in Budget history – will then take questions from the press and the public.

 Given Covid-19’s economic impact on young people has hardly been kept a secret, there is hope more targeted support will be provided for this age group.
 But, time will tell.

 If you found this post interesting, please like it and share across social media or send it to your friends.
 I’d also love to hear your thoughts and experiences.
-What are you expecting to be announced in the Budget?
 Have you been negatively impacted by Covid-19?
-What policies would you like to see announced on Wednesday?
+What policies would you like to see announced?
 Share your thoughts below!

 Don’t forget to follow me on social media @Katie20Percent to keep up to date with all my latest posts and content!